Part I Entry 06 of 84

 Difficulty is not a departure from normal life.
 It is a feature of it, and a person who has not prepared for it will be surprised every time.

 Resilience is the capacity to face difficulty without surrendering the standards you hold when things are easy.
 This is the definition that matters, and it is more demanding than the popular one.
 The word is used loosely to mean "bouncing back" or "getting through hard times," which frames resilience as a kind of toughness: a refusal to stay down.
 That capacity matters, but it misses the harder part.
-The question is not just whether you recover, but whether you maintain your commitments through the process of recovering.
+The question is whether you recover and whether you maintain your commitments through the process of recovering.
 Whether you remain honest when stress makes dishonesty tempting.
 Whether you treat people well when your own resources are low.
 Whether you keep working toward what matters when it would be easier to justify stopping.

 Ethosism treats resilience as a moral capacity because adversity does not suspend consequences.
 The things you do under strain still affect other people.
 The promises you break, the truth you avoid, the responsibilities you abandon, and the bitterness you export still become part of reality.
 The golden rule applies most when it is hardest: the fact that you are suffering does not erase the humanity of the people around you.